Earth Language Idiomatic heads for working with others

 The following sentence looks similar to the above example,

 but the meaning is very different.
-In this case, the ideogram, isn’t used as the head;
+In this case, the ideogram, isn’t used as a part of an indicator; and the meaning is gotten through just general rules.

 : ”Emotion, question,” these are psychological works.